Cooking Methods: How To Choose The Right Method For Every Type Of Meat

 Methods of cooking meat

-The two basic methods of cooking meat are with moist heat or dry heat.
+The two basic methods of cooking meat are moist heat and dry heat.

 Which cuts of meat are best for moist heat cooking?